 Kent Beck and Ward Cunningham also created class-responsibility-collaboration (CRC) cards to use as part of the XP methodology.
 These cards allow the entire project team to design the system and see how objects interact.
 If you’d like to try this brainstorming tool for yourself, get started with our Lucidchart template.

-Then the time finally comes to implement code.
 XP practices collective code ownership: Everyone reviews code and any developer can add functionality, fix bugs, or refactor.
 For collective code ownership to work, the team should: